stackdown/simdown/README.md

 ### Client

-To use SimDown, simply use the `endpoint` option of the AWS SDK (works from browser, node, or any AWS SDK)
+To use SimDown, simply use the `endpoint` option of the AWS SDK (works from browser, node, python, Java, or any AWS SDK)

 ```JavaScript
   const AWS = require('aws-sdk')